September 5, 2025

 Tech Policy Lab

-The Lab spent its spring and summer hosting international guests from Asia and Europe, inviting them to engage with community and share with other scholars.
+The Lab spent the past year hosting international guests from Asia and Europe, inviting them to engage with community and share with other scholars.
 Veronica Paternolli, Italy Paternolli, a Computer Science Ph.D. student with a background in law from the University of Verona, visited for a month in spring.
-During that time she […]
+During that time she shared […]

 MoreAugust 2, 2025